MechanicalDragon0687/BAX/README.md

 # BootAnim9
 Custom boot animations for A9LH

+# THIS IS OUTDATED.
+I'LL UPDATE AS SOON AS POSSIBLE, FOR NOW JUST GO TO http://gbatemp.net/threads/release-a9lh-bootanim9-custom-boot-animations.420202/ FOR THE LATEST INSTRUCTIONS

 # How to install
 Compile with 'make' and copy the resulting arm9loaderhax.bin to your SD card root directory.
 Generate your custom animation(s) and copy it/them to your SD card root as sdmc:/anim and sdmc:/bottom_anim